Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: DM Environments around BHs

 \section{DM Environments around BHs}

 The DM environment around a given binary-BH is determined by the constituent masses, commonly parameterized by the mass of the heavier BH $M_1$ and the mass ratio $q$.
 For simplicity, we fix $M_1 = 10^4\,M_{\odot}$ and consider cases with $q = 10^{-4}$ and $q = 10^{-2}$.
-The choice gives the Schwarzschild radius of the binary, $r_s = 2 G M_1(1+q)/c^2 \sim 10^{-9}$~pc ($c$ is the speed of light in vacuum, $G$ is Newton's gravitational constant).
+The choice gives the Schwarzschild radius of the central BH as $r_s = 2 G M_1/c^2 \sim 10^{-9}$~pc ($c$ is the speed of light in vacuum, $G$ is Newton's gravitational constant).
 We highlight key features of the DM density profiles here, which we will use later to study the inspiral phase.
-We provide technical details on obtaining these in Appendix~\ref{app:SIDM_density}.